Best Jobs for Communications Majors

 5. Social Media Manager

-Social Media managers must be good writers in order to compose messages about their organization which will appeal to visitors within media outlets like Facebook, LinkedIn, and Twitter.
-They must also have the persuasive abilities and presentation skills to pitch their plans to staff and convince colleagues and customers to contribute testimonials and other content online.
+Social media managers must be good writers in order to compose messages about their organization that will appeal to visitors within media outlets like Facebook, LinkedIn, and Twitter.
+They must also have the persuasive abilities and presentation skills to pitch their plans to staff and to convince colleagues and customers to contribute testimonials and other content online.

-HR staff use public speaking skills to deliver presentations to current/prospective staff and writing skills to create employee manuals, compose web content and produce recruiting literature.
-They use verbal communication skills cultivated by the communications major to counsel/advise employees and interview candidates for jobs.
+HR staff use public speaking skills to deliver presentations to current/prospective staff and writing skills to create employee manuals, compose web content and produce recruitment literature.
+They use verbal communication skills cultivated by the communications major to counsel/advise employees and to interview candidates for jobs.

 7. Business Reporter

 The proliferation of financial and business media has opened up opportunities for communications majors with an interest in business and finance.
 Business reporters tap journalistic writing skills to cover developments within businesses, industry and the economy in general for websites, television stations, newspapers, and magazines.
-They must be able to convey business information in language, which is understandable by the general public.
+They must be able to convey business information in language understandable by the general public.

-In order to cover stories, business reporters use the interpersonal skills developed by the communications major to cultivate relationships with insiders within the business sector.
+In order to cover stories, business reporters use the interpersonal skills developed by the communications major to cultivate relationships with business insiders.
 They must have the persuasive ability to convince editors about the viability of their ideas for articles.

 8. Health Educator

-Health Educators assess the health-related problems and needs of a target population and formulate programs to address those issues.
+Health educators assess the health-related problems and needs of a target population and formulate programs to address those issues.
 A key component of their work is understanding the attitudes and perceptions of their constituents regarding health concerns.
 They must develop and present workshops and seminars geared toward their audience.
-Health educators produce web content and literature which will appeal to their constituents.
+Health educators produce web content and literature that will appeal to their constituents.